 Department Name: 8M100: School Of Journalism and Media

 About the School: The School of Journalism and Media is recognized for its accomplishments in academic scholarship and professional areas.
-The School offers B.A. and B.S. degrees in two areas of study: journalism (print/multimedia, broadcast/multimedia) and media arts and studies.
-The school is ACEJMC accredited.
-The School also participates in the graduate program of the college that includes the M.A. and Ph.D. in Communication.
+The School offers B.A. and B.S. degrees in two areas of study: journalism (print/multimedia, broadcast/multimedia, sports/multimedia) and media arts and studies.
+The Journalism program and Media Arts and Studies program are fully ACEJMC accredited.
+The School also participates in the graduate program of the College that includes the M.A. and Ph.D. in Communication.

-Students learn first-hand working at the award-winning Kentucky Kernel newspaper, KRNL Lifestyle and Fashion magazine and the Kentucky Kernel Year in Photos.
-Also, there are great opportunities at WRFL, WUKY and the Student News Network, our award-winning student newscast.
+Students learn first-hand working at the award-winning Kentucky Kernel newspaper, KRNL Lifestyle and Fashion magazine, and the Kentucky Kernel Year in Photos.
+Also, there are great opportunities at WRFL, WUKY, and Wildcat News, our student newscast.
 School alumni include Pulitzer, Emmy, Murrow, and Oscar winners and current media makers with ESPN, CBS, NBC, NPR, CNN, EA, and The Washington Post.

-About the College: The College of Communication and Information is composed of two schools (The School of Journalism and Media, School of Information Science), two departments (Department of Communication, Department of Integrated Strategic Communication) and an interdisciplinary graduate program.
-Nearly 1,700 undergraduate majors and 350 graduate students are led by more than 80 full-time faculty, who also teach in the university's core curriculum and serve students perusing minors and certificates in the College.
-The College also houses UK's independent student newspaper, The Kentucky Kernel, and the defending national championship Intercollegiate Debate Team.
+About the College: The College of Communication and Information is composed of two schools (School of Information Science and School of Journalism and Media), two departments (Department of Communication and Department of Integrated Strategic Communication), and interdisciplinary master's and PhD programs.
+More than 80 full-time faculty lead nearly 2,000 undergraduate majors and 350 graduate students while also teaching in the university's core curriculum and serving students pursuing minors and certificates in the college.
+The college also houses University of Kentucky's independent student newspaper, The Kentucky Kernel, and the championship winning Intercollegiate Debate Team.

-About Lexington: The City of Lexington is a great place to live, work, and study.
-It recently appeared on USA Today's list of the top cities to live in.
-With a population of roughly 320,000, Lexington offers both the warmth – and lower cost of living – of a small city, along with some of the amenities you would enjoy in a larger city, including the arts, cultural events, and a thriving dining scene.
+About Lexington: Featured on the U.S. News & World Report's list of best places to live in 2022, the City of Lexington is a great place to not only live, but also work and study.
+With a population of roughly 320,000, Lexington offers both the warmth and lower cost of living of a small city and the amenities you would enjoy in a larger city, including the arts, cultural events, and a thriving dining scene.

-Application materials should include a letter of application (please upload as Cover Letter), a curriculum vita, evidence of teaching excellence (please upload as Specific Request 1), administrative/professional experience (please upload as Specific Request 2), and contact information for three references when prompted in the application.
+Application materials should include: a letter of application, a curriculum vita, evident of teaching excellence, and contact information for three references when prompted in the application.
 Please note that references will not be contacted without prior consent.

 Position Time Status: Full-Time

-Applicants should hold a master's degree or higher in a related field; a terminal degree is preferred (Ph.D., J.D., M.F.A.)
+Candidate must hold a master's degree or higher in a related field.

 Required Related Experience: